-A total dividend of more than QR 61 billion has been distributed to shareholders since the Group's incorporation, with a payout ratio of more than 65% is clear evidence of the Board's commitment to persistently creating a strong shareholder value with robust yields, while also ensuring appropriate liquidity is maintained for the current and future capital projects, debt obligations and unexpected adversities.
+A total dividend of more than QR 67 billion has been distributed to shareholders since the Group's incorporation, with a payout ratio of more than 67% is clear evidence of the Board's commitment to persistently creating a strong shareholder value with robust yields, while also ensuring appropriate liquidity is maintained for the current and future capital projects and unexpected adversities.

-With these considerations coupled with a macroeconomic forecast linking to business outlook and future growth strategies, the Board of Directors proposes a total annual dividend distribution for the year ended 31 December 2022 amounting to QR 6.7 billion, equivalent to a payout of QR 1.1 per share, representing a payout ratio of 75% of net earnings and a dividend yield of 8.6% as of 31st December 2022's closing share price.
+With these considerations coupled with a macroeconomic forecast linking to business outlook, future growth strategies, and capital expenditure requirements, the Board of Directors proposes a total annual dividend distribution for the year ended 31 December 2023 amounting to ~ QR 4.7 billion, equivalent to a payout of QR 0.78 per share, representing a payout ratio of 100% of net earnings and a dividend yield of 6% as of 31st December 2023's closing share price.